-At Cardinal Langley, not only do we pride ourselves on offering excellent academic and pastoral support during your child's five-year journey, we are very proud to have a highly successful and well equipped Sixth Form college.
-Many of our students go on to continue their studies in Years 12 and 13 at our Sixth Form completing a range of academic and applied general subjects.
+At Cardinal Langley, we pride ourselves on providing excellent academic and pastoral support throughout your child's five-year journey but also in our highly successful and well-equipped Sixth Form college.
+Many of our students choose to continue their studies in Years 12 and 13 at our Sixth Form, completing a range of academic and applied general subjects.

-Mr Greaves (Head of Sixth Form) and Mr Gillespie (Assistant Head of Sixth Form) are skilfully supported by a team of experienced and dedicated teachers, form tutors and pastoral staff - including Mrs Farrell, our Sixth Form Ambassador.
-As students advance to studying at our Sixth Form, they will have built up strong working relationships with these staff members, ensuring that they receive personalised study recommendations and support, enabling them to thrive and succeed.
+Mr Greaves (Head of Sixth Form) and Mr Gillespie (Assistant Head of Sixth Form) are expertly supported by a team of experienced and dedicated teachers, form tutors, and pastoral staff, including Mrs Farrell, our Sixth Form Ambassador.
+As students progress to our Sixth Form, they will have already established strong working relationships with these staff members, ensuring they receive personalised study recommendations and support, enabling them to thrive and succeed.

 Students at Cardinal Langley RC Sixth Form excel in their A Level and applied general courses.
-This means that many of our students go on to study at Russell Group Universities or secure higher level apprenticeships with some of the UK's largest organisations.
-For example, in 2023, Evie achieved an A in History, an A in Politics and a B in Economics.
-She went on to study PPE at Loughborough University.
-Ethan achieved an A in History, a B in English Literature and a B in Politics.
-He has high ambitions of becoming the Prime Minister after studying at the University of Leeds!
+Many of our students go on to study at Oxbridge and Russell Group Universities or secure higher-level apprenticeships with some of the UK's largest organisations.
+Some of our 2024 results are below: